naskomsm/recommending-system/README.md

 The main problem here is the question - how to determine the optimal number of clusters for k-means clustering?
 The 'elbow method' is the thing that will help us determine the number of clusters in a data set.

 - The method consists of plotting the explained variation as a function of the number of clusters and picking the elbow of the curve as the number of clusters to use.

+After creating the clusters we can try and run the project to see what it recommends.
+Additionally we can apply some filters afterwards.

+## 🕵️‍♂️ Try it out

+- In root folder create python environment and activate it.

+* python3 -m venv env
+* source env/bin/activate

+- Afterwards install the requirements.

+* pip install -r requirements.txt

+- Run the flask application

+* python3 api.py